vancak/indirect_nnt/README.md

 It includes:

 1. Full simulation scripts for the double logit and double probit models
-2. Estimated point estimators of the nine effect indices
+2. Point estimators of the nine effect indices
 3. Corresponding analytical confidence interval limits
 4. Code for plotting and summarizing simulation results